SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 The default level of ``0`` implies no compression and values have to be in the range :math:`[0-9]`.
-This integer is passed to the i/o library and used for the lossless GZIP compression algorithm.
+This integer is passed to the i/o library and used for the loss-less GZIP compression algorithm.
 Higher values imply higher compression but also more time spent deflating and inflating the data.
 Note that up until HDF5 1.10.x this option is not available when using the MPI-parallel version of the i/o routines.